 We are excited to announce a series of special events, Live from Europe!
-We invite you to attend these gatherings to learn more about how God is at work across Europe.
+We invite you to attend these gatherings to learn more about how God is at work across Europe and beyond.
 Every meeting will spotlight a key Evangelical leader in a one-on-one interview.

 Prior Live from Europe Events

 In September 2013, Malcolm Riley and his wife moved to London and planted a church: Trinity Church Central London.
 Like all evangelical churches, TCCL is dedicated to bringing sinners to Christ and to growing disciples in ways that fit its unique context.
 The Rileys are striving to build a fellowship that reflects the richly diverse surrounding community, that cares for the needy in meaningful ways, and that influences the vibrant, historic culture of one of the world’s greatest cities.
 Particularly important to TCCL is embracing the skeptic.
 Whether you're doubting your faith or have objections to or questions about Christianity, the Rileys want TCCL to be a welcoming place in the heart of the city that seriously explores the heart of the Gospel.